 According to various studies, there used to be extremely active volcanoes in Vietnam, especially in the Central region and the Central Highlands.
-Currently, most of them have turned off and become attractive attractions, catching attention in recent years and being researched, built and promoted for tourism.
-Let’s follow the Vietnamtrips to discover the top 6 most impressive volcanoes that are extinct in Vietnam.
+Now, most of them have turned off and become attractive attractions, catching attention in recent years and being researched, built and promoted for tourism.
+Let’s follow VietnamTrips to discover the top 6 most impressive and breathtaking extinct volcanoes across Vietnam.

 Ba Den Mountain - one of the oldest volcanoes in Vietnam

-Having a height of 986m, Ba Den Mountain is an extinct volcano from ancient times, overlooking the valley of the Mekong Delta.
-This is a famous sight of Tay Ninh Province, attracting tourists because of its majestic scenery, rich vegetation, and a system of sacred pagodas.
-From the beginning of 2020, you can take the cable car to the mountain’s top, but many people still love to conquer it by trekking, with 5 routes of different difficulty ideal for young people.
-To visit Ba Den mountain tourist area, you will have to buy an entrance ticket with a price of 16,000 VND / adult ($0.7), half the price for children, the elderly and the disabled.
+Having a height of 986m, Ba Den Mountain is an extinct volcano in Vietnam from ancient times, overlooking the valley of the Mekong Delta Vietnam.
+This is a famous sight of Tay Ninh, attracting tourists because of its majestic scenery, rich vegetation, and a system of sacred pagodas.
+From the beginning of 2020, you can take the cable car to the mountain’s top, but many people still love to conquer it with 5 trekking routes of different difficulty.
+To visit Ba Den mountain tourist area, you will have to buy an entrance ticket with a price of 16,000 VND / adult ($0.7), cut down half the price for children, the elderly and the disabled.

-Being recommended here as one of top 6 worth-to-visit inactive volcanoes in Vietnam, you will have the opportunity to admire many sacred temples such as Hang Pagoda, Quan Am Pagoda,... including the famous Ba Den Pagoda with a history of more than 300 years.
-Once the base of the liberation army, the historical site of Kim Quang Cave is also a destination not to be missed, although the terrain here is quite rugged, preferred only for those who love to explore.
+Being recommended here as one of top 6 worth-to-visit inactive volcanoes in Vietnam, Ba Den mountain is where you can admire many sacred temples.
+Besides Hang Pagoda or Quan Am Pagoda, it includes the famous Ba Den Pagoda with a history of more than 300 years.
+Once the base of the liberation army, the historical site of Kim Quang Cave is also a destination not to be missed, although the terrain here is quite rugged, preferred only for those who are brave and love to explore.
 Located on the top of this Vietnamese volcano, there is also a statue of Buddha Tay Bo Da Son, with a total height of 72m cast by more than 170 tons of red bronze.

 Ly Son Island volcano in Vietnam

 Formed from the eruption of volcanoes millions of years ago, Ly Son Island has an area of about 10.3km2, located in the northeast of Quang Ngai province.
-This place has traces of 10 craters, including 3 are located on the seabed, all of which were active during the Quaternary period, about 11 million to 4,500 years ago.
-Thoi Loi and Gieng Tien are among top spectacular volcanoes in Vietnam with many majestic landscapes that attract thousands of tourists every year.
+This place has traces of 10 used to be active volcanoes in Vietnam, now only extinct craters with 3 located on the seabed dating back to during the Quaternary period, about 11 million to 4,500 years ago.
+Thoi Loi and Gieng Tien are among top spectacular Vietnam volcanoes with many majestic landscapes that attract thousands of tourists every year.

 Located in An Hai commune, Thoi Loi is the highest mountain on the island with an altitude of 169m, with its last eruption being more than a few million years ago.
 Standing prominently, it is surrounded by a wall of stacked stone blocks of all shapes and sizes, highlighting a Vietnamese flagpole at the top.
 This is a unique landscape due to having both a freshwater lake and a cave, along with many submerged archaeological sites.
 Reaching the peak of one of the most magnificent volcanoes in Vietnam, you will also be able to see the Ly Son garlic field in the beautiful season, like a picture with many eye-catching colors.